 As a fresh off-the-batch educator, I have a lot to learn.
 From teaching and classroom management to how schools really function.
 One thing that I have learned throughout my college degree in education is just how much power school budgets have when it comes to cutting classes off and providing limited resources for teachers among other things.
 All this financial responsibility had me wondering what exactly is a school budget and what are the different types of school budgets?

 School budgets are public funds instituted by the state government.
 The funds are then applied to various aspects of the school/district and documented to justify their spending habits.
-There are two main types of budgets, site-based budget, and student-based budget along with other school budget types that are not the main focus but popular nonetheless.
-We’ll explore what exactly these budgets mean the purpose of them, as well as the benefits.
+There are two main types of budgets – site-based budgets and student-based budgets.
+There are some other budget types that are not the main focus but are popular nonetheless.
+We’ll explore these budgets in-depth, the main purpose of them, as well as the benefits.

 Site-based budgets are constructed directly by staff and school leaders, allowing them to advocate what resources and budget needs are necessary to ensure the school is running efficiently.
 As the name sites, these budgets are individualized to their respective sites, allowing more freedom and access to funding.